 My Best Scanner Antenna

 Here’s an update picture of my discone scanner antenna.
-It has been up on the mast for awhile now, and doing great!
+It has been up on the mast for many years now, and doing great!
 So happy with it!

 A Scanner For Preparedness

-First of all, I just like radios – and antennas.
-They’re fun.
-It just is – for me… Maybe because my dad was a Ham operator and I’ve been around this tech since a child.
+First of all, I simply like radios – and antennas.
+They’re fun to play with.
+It just is – for me… Maybe because my dad was a Ham / Amateur Radio operator and I’ve been around this tech since a child.

-With that said, there are several reasons why it’s good preparedness – though I “get it” that most people aren’t particular interested in this tech gadget.
-For those who are, well, a scanner is a tremendous resource for gathering information about what’s going on out there in your region.
+With that said, there are several reasons why it’s a good preparedness asset.
+A scanner is a tremendous resource for gathering information about what’s going on out there in your region.

 Police.
 Fire.
 EMS.
-Business.
+Business bands.
 Marine radio.
-Consumer 2-way radio.
+Consumer 2-way radios.
+FRS/GMRS.
+MURS.
+Ham radio.
 Aircraft.
 Civilian.
 Military.
-There’s lots of communications in there.
+There’s lots of communications going on through the airwaves!

 It is a hobby all by itself.
 But it can also reveal ‘the pulse’ of what’s going on in your area.
 Police.
-That activity is good to know.
+That activity is good to know too.

-Bear in mind that most police comms are digital.
+Bear in mind that many or even most police comms are digital these days.
 You need a scanner that can decode these signals.
 In my rural location, most police comms are using digital ‘P25’.
 Although I can hear some police communications analog.
-All EMS and Fire in my area are analog.
-Anyway, this isn’t meant to be a tutorial.
+All EMS and Fire in my area are FM / analog.

 By the way, I use RadioReference.com as a great resource to find frequencies to monitor (the “go to” resource for this type of info).